helidon-io/helidon/docs/mp/graphql.md

 ```

 > [!NOTE]
-> As per the instructions [here][here] ensure you have added a `src/main/resources/META-INF/beans.xml` file, so the CDI implementation can pick up your classes.
+> As per the instructions [here](introduction.md) ensure you have added a `src/main/resources/META-INF/beans.xml` file, so the CDI implementation can pick up your classes.

 ### Accessing the GraphQL endpoints

 After starting your application you should see a log message indicating that GraphQL is in the list of features.
 You can access the GraphQL endpoint at `http://host:port/graphql`, and the corresponding schema at `http://host:port/graphql/schema.graphql`.
-See [Configuration][configuration] for additional information on how to change the location of these resources.
+See [Configuration](#configuration) for additional information on how to change the location of these resources.
 After starting your application you should see a log message indicating that GraphQL is in the list of features.
 You can access the GraphQL endpoint at `http://host:port/graphql`, and the corresponding schema at `http://host:port/graphql/schema.graphql`.
-See [Configuration][configuration] for additional information on how to change the location of these resources.
+See [Configuration](#configuration) for additional information on how to change the location of these resources.

-If you wish to use the [GraphQL UI][graphql-ui] then please see the [GraphQL MP Example][graphql-mp-example].
+If you wish to use the [GraphQL UI][graphql-ui] then please see the [GraphQL MP Example][graphql-mp-examp].

 ## Configuration